ricardosierra/translation/docs/Waavi.md

 You can also use the translation management system to manage your model attributes translations.
 To do this, you only need to:

  - Make sure either the database or mixed source are set.
- - Make sure your models use the RicardoSierra\Translation\Translatable\Trait
+ - Make sure your models use the Translation\Translatable\Trait
  - In your model, add a translatableAttributes array with the names of the attributes you wish to be available for translation.
  - For every field you wish to translate, make sure there is a corresponding attributeName_translation field in your database.